 In Re Special Courts Bill, 1978, Chandrachud, J., observed: “The underlying principle of the guarantee of Art.
 14 was that all persons similarly circumstanced should be treated alike both in privileges conferred and liabilities imposed.”

 Rule of law- the guarantee of equality before the law is an aspect of what Dicey calls the rule of Law in England.
 Rule of law requires that no person shall be subjected to harsh, uncivilized or discriminatory treatment even when the object is the securing of the paramount exigencies of law and order.

 Prof. Dicey gave three meanings to Rule of Law, they are –

-- Absence of Arbitrary Power or Supremacy of Law – in other words a man may be punished for a breach of law but he can be punished for nothing else.
+- The absence of Arbitrary Power or Supremacy of Law – in other words, a man may be punished for a breach of law but he can be punished for nothing else.
 It means the absolute supremacy of Law as opposed to the arbitrary power of the Government.

 - Equality before the Law – it means subjection of all classes to the ordinary law of the land administered by ordinary law courts.
 This means that no one is above law with the sole exception of the monarch who can do no wrong.

 - The Constitution is the result of the ordinary law of the land – it means that the source of the right of individuals is not the written Constitution but the rules as defined and enforced by the Courts.